News and Events

 layout styles

-Engineers Without Borders Heads to Sierra Leone to Educate, Improve Functions
+Engineers Without Borders Heads to Sierra Leone to Educate, Improve Functions (January 2018)

 In West Africa, some cultures have quite a low maintenance culture.
 This is certainly true in Mattru Jong, Sierra Leone.
 That's where the Lehigh Valley Chapter of Engineers Without Borders comes in.
 The chapter, founded in 2008, consists of 25 formal members and additional volunteers who travel to developing communities.
 There they aim to implement sustainable engineering solutions, which in turn improves the peoples' quality of life.